catspeed-cc/sd-webui-reforge-docker/README.md

 - Due to the sauces being hosted on GitHub, MD5SUM's are not required (we are staying on the secured, confirmed, GitHub)
 - MD5SUM's will be posted inside an .MD5 file anyways as the helper script can do it automatically
 - Checking MD5SUM is not required unless you are extremely paranoid

+## Directories of importance

+Models can be put in `sd-webui-reforge-docker/models/` directory, organized by type - they will be mounted to the container
+- If you copy models in while container running and after first start, after model copy is complete you can `docker-stop-containers.sh` and `docker-start-containers.sh` and they will be loaded quickly

+Outputs are stored in `sd-webui-reforge-docker/outputs/` directory

+Due to the nature of Docker, an image running at shutdown _should_ start up again on boot.
+If this does not happen, submit a [catspeed-cc issue ticket](https://github.com/catspeed-cc/sd-webui-reforge-docker/issues)

 ## Future Plans: